anastasiia-avdeeva/python-project-49/README.md

 ## About the project

 A set of five console games for brain training.
 Each game asks you questions.
 To win give three correct answers in a row.
 A wrong answer ends the game and suggests trying again
+Games:

+* Calculator.
+Arithmetic expressions that need to be calculated
+* Progression.
+Finding missing numbers in a sequence of numbers
+* Determining whether a number is even
+* Determining the greatest common divisor
+* Determining whether a number is prime

 ___